-It was bad enough for Jesus to heal on the Sabbath for these Jewish leaders, but for Him to claim deity as the Son of the Father was treason.
+For these Jewish leaders it was bad enough for Jesus to heal on the Sabbath, but for Him to claim deity as the Son of the Father was treason.

-This passage is the first reference to the Jews desire to kill Jesus.
-Their conflict with Jesus escalates from this point.
+This passage is the first reference to the Jews’ desire to kill Jesus.
+Their conflict with Jesus escalated from this point.

 because He not only broke the Sabbath,

 Jesus broke the non-biblical oral tradition called the Talmud.

 but also said that God was His [own] Father,